mickyscandal/autoPy/README.md

 # autoPy

+# ATTN:
+Version 1.0 is out!
+In this version, there is only a gas fill-up log (the rest) will be added later. as of now all CRUD functions are working.

+# Installation:
+1. Download/clone this repo
+2. Navigate to the folder where you downloaded
+3. Give 'fillupLog.py' executable permissions (chmod +x fillupLog.csv)
+4. Run (either python fillupLog.csv, or ./fillupLog.csv)

 AutoPy is a GUI application (written using Python3 and tkinter(ttk)) for logging various automotive maintenance tasks, with a focus on tracking fuel fill-ups and calculating several stats all based around fuel consumption and cost.